Dniel97/orpheusdl-beatport/README.md

 * "low": same as minimum
 * "minimum": AAC 128 kbit/s

-`main_resolution`: Beatport only supports 1400x1400px covers?
-So this setting is not working atm.
+`main_resolution`: Beatport supports resolutions from 100x100px to 1400x1400px max.
+A value greater than `1400` is clamped at `1400` so that the cover is not scaled up.

 ### Beatport
 ```json